Gold Demand Surged to an 11-Year High in 2022 on ‘Colossal' Central Bank Buying - NewsBreak

 Blinken Tells China Its Spy Balloon Was ‘Irresponsible' After Canceling Beijing Trip

-U.S. Secretary of State Antony Blinken will postpone his trip to China next week following a suspected Beijing-operated spy balloon looming over parts of Montana.
+U.S. Secretary of State Antony Blinken will postpone his trip to Beijing due to a Chinese surveillance balloon flying over the United States.
 China's Foreign Ministry said Friday that the balloon was a civilian weather balloon intended for scientific research that was blown off course.
-The balloon is...
+The balloon is flying high...

 Hong Kong Is Giving Away 500,000 Flights This Year—Here's What to Know